Benevolent & Protective Order Of Elks Of The Usa

 How does Benevolent & Protective Order Of Elks Of The Usa spend its money?

 Benevolent & Protective Order Of Elks Of The Usa directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Benevolent & Protective Order Of Elks Of The Usa tax-deductible?